trashbirdecology/luisdva.github.io/_posts/2020-04-06-annotater.md

 library(weatherData) # Get Weather Data from the Web
 {% endhighlight%}

 After that, it seemed like a good idea to automate this annotation process.
+The `annotater` package adds a few addins to RStudio so we can easily add these comments to our code.
+This package follows the approach in `styler` package for automatically adapting code to a formatting style.

 To illustrate  a recent update to `ggplot2`,